This Risotto-Style Mushroom Orzo is wrapped in a creamy sauce and is all made in one pot!

 Orzo Mushroom Risotto

-One of the awesome things about this recipe is it’s minimal fuss.
+One of the awesome things about this recipe is its minimal fuss.
 You get the same gorgeous flavours and texture of a risotto, without having to slave over the stove slowly adding liquid.
 Orzo is essentially tiny bits of pasta, and like many other pastas, you can get away with cooking it straight in the liquid without spoiling the texture.

 One Pot Orzo